Fill out paper applications for jobs

 In order to get an entry-level job, some companies will make you fill out paper applications to apply for jobs.

-Paper applications are pieces of paper that asks you about your education, skills and job history.
+Paper applications are pieces of paper that ask you about your education, skills and job history.
 It is important to fill out paper applications correctly.
-This means, try not to make any mistakes and always tell the truth.
+Try not to make any mistakes and always tell the truth.

 Filling out paper applications can be difficult.
 Ask for help if you do not understand what to do or what a question is asking.